futtta/autoptimize/readme.txt

 If your blog doesn't function normally after having turned on Autoptimize, here are some pointers to identify & solve such issues using "advanced settings":

+* If all works but you notice your blog is slower, ensure you have a page caching plugin installed (WP Super Cache or similar).
 * In case your blog looks weird, i.e. when the layout gets messed up, there is problem with CSS optimization.
 In this case you can turn on the option "Look for styles on just head?" and see if that solves the problem.
 You can also force CSS not to be aggregated by wrapping it in noptimize-tags in your theme or widget or by adding filename (for external stylesheets) or string (for inline styles) to the exclude-list.
 * In case some functionality on your site stops working (a carroussel, a menu, the search input, ...) you're likely hitting JavaScript optimization trouble.
 Enable the option "Look for scripts only in head?" and/or "Force JavaScript in <head>?" and/or "[Add try/catch wrapping](http://blog.futtta.be/2014/08/18/when-should-you-trycatch-javascript/)" and try again.
 Alternatively -for the technically savvy- you can exclude specific scripts from being treated (moved and/ or aggregated) by Autoptimize by adding a string that will match the offending Javascript or excluding it from within your template files or widgets by wrapping the code between noptimize-tags.
 Identifying the offending JavaScript and choosing the correct exclusion-string can be trial and error, but in the majority of cases JavaScript optimization issues can be solved this way.
 * If your theme uses jQuery, you can try either forcing all in head or excluding jquery(-min).js (and jQuery-plugins if needed).
 * If you can't get either CSS or JS optimization working, you can off course always continue using the other two optimization-techniques.
 * If you tried the troubleshooting tips above and you still can't get CSS and JS working at all, you can ask for support on the [WordPress Autoptimize support forum](http://wordpress.org/support/plugin/autoptimize).
 See below for a description of what information you should provide in your "trouble ticket"

-= Help, I have a blank page after enabling Autoptimize!! =
+= Help, I have a blank page or an internal server error after enabling Autoptimize!! =

+First of all make sure you're not running other HTML, CSS or JS minification plugins simultaneously with Autoptimize.

 In some rare cases the [CSS minification component](https://github.com/tubalmartin/YUI-CSS-compressor-PHP-port/) currently used by Autoptimize crashes due to a lack of resources (see [detailed technical explanation here](http://blog.futtta.be/2014/01/14/irregular-expressions-have-your-stack-for-lunch/)).
 You can in that case either disable CSS optimization, try to exclude specific CSS from being aggregated or activate the legacy minifiers which don't have that problem.
 The latter can be accomplished by adding this to your wp-config.php: